Exceptional isomorphisms between complements of affine plane curves: Non-isomorphic curves with isomorphic complements

-We now handle the case where $\k$ has characteristic $2$.
-We divide it into three cases, depending whether the cube homomorphism of groups $\k^* \to \k^*$, $x \mapsto x^3$ is surjective or not (which corresponds to ask that $\lvert \k\rvert$ is not a power of $4$) and putting the field with two elements apart.
+We now treat the case where $\k$ has characteristic $2$.
+We divide it into three cases, depending on whether the cube homomorphism of groups $\k^* \to \k^*$, $x \mapsto x^3$ is surjective or not (which corresponds to asking that $\lvert \k\rvert$ not be a power of $4$) and setting aside the field with two elements.